maozhitao/OmicsIntegrationPipeline/README.md

 (In the future, this toolkit will be capable to process microarray dataset from GEO and ArrayExpress database)

-The pipeline will do the necessary work for building transcriptomic compendium for you in five steps:
+The pipeline will do the necessary work for building transcriptomic compendium for you in five steps:<br>
 (To check the exact format, please read "Step-by-Step example")
 <ol>
 <li>Metadata preparation:<br>